ruk·si

 What you can cut with a hot wire cutter:

-• EPS (Expanded Polystyrene) foam; the airy white foam used in packaging
+• EPS (Expanded Polystyrene) foam; the airy white foam used for packaging

-• XPS (Extruded Polystyrene) foam; the dense smooth foam used for house insulation
+• XPS (Extruded Polystyrene) foam; the dense smooth foam used for insulation

-• EVA (Ethylene-Vinyl Acetate) foam; the flexible material used in exercise and toddler mats.
-Cutting EVA might require high temperature depending on the type of EVA.
+• EVA (Ethylene-Vinyl Acetate) foam; the flexible material used in toddler mats.
+Cutting EVA might require high temperature depending on the type of EVA

-You cannot cut PU (Polyurethane) foam with a hot wire, the material used in bed and sofa stuffings.
-Releases very toxic fumes and leaves a mess on the wire.
+You shouldn't cut PU (Polyurethane) foam with a hot wire, the material used in sofa/bed stuffings.
+It releases toxic fumes and leaves a mess on the wire.

 Sources